blekmus/abridged-cli/README.md

 │  │  ├─ info.txt
 │  │  ├─ Episode 1 - Suck that Meat of Mine.mkv
 │  │  ├─ Episode 2 - Nigasaki in Paris.mkv
+│  │  ├─ Episode 3~6 - The Crisis Mode.mkv
 │  │  ├─ OVA 1 - Other.mkv
 │  │  ├─ Movie 1 - Another.mkv
 │  │  └─ ...